ZeeChono/GradientCodeReadDocs/docs/source/experiment_setup.rst

   Accuracy of the trained model, the most common metric in machine learning field.

 The reason that we adopt ACC in addition to AUC is that accuracy is normally the most intuitive indication of the model's performance.
-[1]_ only considers AUC since Amazon dataset is extremely unbalanced.
+Rashish [1]_ only considers AUC since Amazon dataset is extremely unbalanced.
 The comparison of AUC and ACC can be found in the figure below:

     .. image:: setup/AUCvsACC.png